jcalz23/logo_detection_w281/README.md

 1. R-CNN is a typical proposals-based approach but it is slow in detecting objects due to its Selective Search (SS) algorithm.
 To overcome this, a Faster R-CNN algo was proposed that uses region proposal network (RPN) to generate region proposals.
 2. In contrast of R-CNN, YOLO proposes the use of an end-to-end neural network that makes prediction of bounding boxes and class probabilities all in one single stage.
 At a high level, YOlO divides the images into N grids of dimension SxS.
 These grids predict the bounding boxes along with the labels and the probability of the object being present in a cell.
 YOLO uses Non Maximal Supression method to exclude the bounding boxes with lower probability scores.
 3. Single Shot Detector-based models (SSD) uses multi-scale feature maps to detect objects at different scales.
 It is comparable to YOLO in that it takes only one shot to detect multiple objects present in an image using multibox.
 Outperforms a comparable state-of-the-art Faster R-CNN and is widely used in vehicle logo detection.
-4. Feature Pyramid Network (FPN) uses also a multiple feature map layers similar to SSD.
-It is composed of two pathways : bottom-up and top-down.
+4. Feature Pyramid Network (FPN) uses a multiple feature map layers similar to SSD.
+It is composed of two pathways: bottom-up and top-down.
 The bottom-up is the usual convolutional network for feature extraction.
 As we go up on the layer, the spatial resolution decreases but the semantic value increases.
 In comparison, SSD only uses top layers of bottom-up pathway for prediction whereas FPN provides a top-down pathway to construct higher resolution layers from a semantic rich layer.

 Robust and accurate detection is still difficult.
 Logos tend to be small in size and maybe difficult to detect them in complex backgrounds (i.e. logo sign on a busy street).
 The backgrounds can be very diverse in nature.
 Logos can be place in bottles, shirts, cars, billboards and all sorts of shapes and textures (i.e. nike logo in shoes and clothes).
 Sub-branding detection can impose additional difficulties when there are subtle differences between parent brands and sub-brands (i.e. coca-cola and diet coke).
 There is still plenty of work to do to improve logo detection.
 Higher resolution feature maps have been used with sucess but it is too computationally expensive and too slow for real-time applications.